peterjc/globodera_mitochondria/README.rst

 remove them - however the weighted coverage approach should handle this.

-The key consideration with multiple mapping is placing reads which can be mapped to multiple circles... perhaps expliting partner reads here to flag potential reads from similar but unknown mitochondrial circles?
+The key consideration with multiple mapping is placing reads which can be mapped to multiple circles... perhaps exploiting partner reads here to flag potential reads from similar but unknown mitochondrial circles?